What Happens After Mediation

 About the Author:

-Mr. Fitzharris is a registered civil mediator, and a member of The National Academy of Distinguished Neutrals, and the Defense Trial Counsel of Indiana.
+Mr. Fitzharris is a registered civil mediator, a member of The National Academy of Distinguished Neutrals, and the Defense Trial Counsel of Indiana.
 With nearly thirty years of litigation experience, he has represented major litigants in numerous mediations, arbitrations, jury trials, and bench trials.

-He can be reached at (260) 423-8874 or at kkf@barrettlaw.com
+He can be reached at (260) 423-8874 or kkf@barrettlaw.com

 Part 1: A Mediator's Perspective - Before Mediation